Affidavit of Heirship

 Not waiting the appropriate period before relying on the affidavit for title purposes, as title insurance companies typically require the affidavit to be on record for a minimum period.

 Attempting to use an affidavit of heirship when there are known disputes among potential heirs, which requires formal probate court adjudication instead.
+If a will exists, consider a codicil to will or probate rather than an heirship affidavit.

 Failing to include the decedent's complete marital history, including all divorces and predeceased spouses, which is essential for accurate intestate succession analysis.